applegadha/CodeChallenge/README.md

 # CodeChallenge

 <p> You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the day -- there are so many possibilities!
-So you write a program to do it for you.
+So you write a program to do it for you.</p>

 <ul>
 <li> The conference has multiple tracks each of which has a morning and afternoon session. </li>